hzmmohamed/config/notes.md

 https://discourse.nixos.org/t/how-to-enable-global-dark-mode-using-home-manager-in-nixos/28348

 - change networking.networkmanager.insertNameservers to cloudflare and google
-- VSCodium add the back and forward shortcuts in the settings config
 - Add Sway Notification Center
 - Add RSS Reader and configure my selected new sources